-Water, plumbing ar nd bathroom fittings
+Water, plumbing and bathroom fittings

 Repair category 1

 Notes No tests have been undertaken of the system, however within the limitations of our inspection, no significant defects were noted.
 No inspection has been possible to enclosed timbers beneath wet appliances and no comment has been made on the condition of unseen areas.
 Watertight seals will require to be regularly checked and replaced, to prevent water damage to adjoining areas.
+The sanitary fittings in the bathroom are mostly dated, and whilst serviceable consideration may be given to their replacement.